 Reminder of Annual HIPAA Breach Reporting

 By March 1st, HIPAA-covered entities and their business associates are required annually to notify the Office for Civil Rights (OCR) of breaches for unsecured protected health information (PHI) that affected under 500 individuals.
 Failure to comply with HIPAA Rules, which include notification requirements, may result in civil and criminal penalties.

 In the past year, has your organization had any HIPAA breaches?
 A “breach” is defined as an impermissible use or disclosure under the Privacy rule that compromises the security or privacy of PHI.
 An impermissible use or disclosure is presumed to be a breach unless there is a low probability that the PHI has been compromised.
 Remember, PHI is defined as “individually identifiable health information” stored or transmitted by a covered entity.

-HIPAA breaches of health information are categorized into two class codes by the OCR;
+HIPAA breaches of health information are categorized into two class codes by the OCR:

 - Over 500 individual records